 Air usually moves up when it is hot and moves down when it is cold.
 Experts recommend making your ventilation holes higher up on your walls.
 This allows the hot air to move out of your house more quickly and get replaced by fresh outside air, which will flow down.

 Another way to improve airflow in your home is to use fans.
 Ceiling fans and floor fans can help circulate the air and make it feel cooler in the summer and warmer in the winter.
 Just be sure to point them in the right direction, so they are pushing the air where you want it to go.

 Besides manual ventilation, an exhaust fan may also serve the same purpose more effectively.
 An exhaust fan is usually installed when manual ventilation is too difficult.
 However, an exhaust fan is always better for large-scale industrial and commercial premises.

 An exhaust fan can ventilate a room by removing hot air and replacing it with cooler air from outside.
 This process is known as convection.
 Convection is a type of heat transfer that occurs when warm air rises and cooler air sinks.
 For example, this natural process can ventilate a room by opening a window and placing an exhaust fan near it.
 The hot air will rise and be drawn into the fan, while the cooler air will sink and enter the room.

 Utilize your windows as they should be used.
 Open them every once in a while to allow your stuffy and stale indoor air to flow outside and be replaced with cleaner, fresher air.
 Turn on fans to make the process more effective.

 You might have heard that air conditioning efficiency will decrease if the room is not well insulated.
-As a result, you might think that air ventilation is a bad idea for your air conditioner’s performance.
-But it turns out that allowing a little bit of fresh air circulation might actually benefit your air conditioner.
-Some of the hot air goes out, while colder fresh air comes in.
+As a result, you might think that air ventilation is insufficient for your air conditioner’s performance.
+But it turns out that allowing a little bit of fresh air circulation might benefit your air conditioner.
+Some hot air goes out, while colder fresh air comes in.
 That reduces the burden of your air conditioner.